theganyo/microservices-demo/README.md

-# Hipster Shop: Cloud-Native Microservices Demo Application
+# Fazio Shop: Cloud-Native Microservices Demo Application

 This project contains a 10-tier microservices application.
-The application is a web-based e-commerce app called **“Hipster Shop”** where users can browse items, add them to the cart, and purchase them.
+The application is a web-based e-commerce app called **“Fazio Shop”** where users can browse items, add them to the cart, and purchase them.

 **Google uses this application to demonstrate Kubernetes, GKE, Istio,